jakobod/jakobod/README.md

 # Hi there! 👋🏻

-I am a Computer Science master student, with a particular interest in high performance computing.
+I am a C++ Software Engineer, with a particular interest in high performance computing and framework development.